 - Talk to them.
 Talk to them as often as possible.
-Yes, talk to them about their attitude and behavior but also find time to ask them about their interests.
+Yes, you will need to talk to them about their attitude and behavior but also find time to ask them about their interests.
 During these conversations, try to do more listening than talking.
 They probably don’t need another lecture, and you’ll find out better how to help them by truly hearing what they’re saying.

 - Speak to their heart.
 Don’t just always get on them for their behavior.
 Seek to get reach the root of the problems by speaking to their hearts.
 (I discuss in elsewhere about how I learned to speak to the heart and how to disciple a student’s heart.)

 - Seek advice.
 If you’re at your wits’ end, seek advice from a fellow teacher or administrator.
-Our Christian Teachers’ Discussion Group is designed to help with challenges just like these.
+Our Christian Teachers’ Lounge is designed to help with challenges just like these.